deleterium/signum-vanity-opencl/README.md

 Example: vanity --gpu --gpu-threads 102400 --gpu-work-size 32 V_A_N_I
 ```
+More support on my discord channel: [SmartC Channel](https://discord.gg/pQHnBRYE5c).
+Drop some donation for me: S-DKVF-VE8K-KUXB-DELET.

 # Inspiration
 * https://github.com/PlasmaPower/nano-vanity/ Project that uses also curve25519 for cryptography.
 Can reach 130k tries per second (on RX470).